textandmetal/security-banners/README.md

 # security-banners

-Security banners to use for system administration
+* Security banners to use for system administration
+* Configuration files for various projects